any-docs/css/content/reference/values/color_value/oklab/index.md

 - Modify the saturation of colors, while keeping user perception of hue and lightness
 - Create smooth and uniform gradients of colors (when interpolated manually, for example, in a {{HTMLElement("canvas")}} element).

 `oklab()` works with a Cartesian coordinate system on the Oklab color space — a- and b-axes.
 It can represent a wider range of colors than RGB, including wide-gamut and P3 colors.
-If you want a polar color system, chroma and hue, use {{cssxref("color_value/oklch", "oklch()")}}.
+If you want a polar color system, chroma and hue, use `oklch()`.

 ## Syntax